RewardRank

 Many costly mistakes happen because people use the wrong balance number at the wrong time.
 This guide clarifies the three balances you see most often.
 For baseline context, start with Credit Cards 101.

 Statement balance is the amount on your monthly statement at cycle close.
 It is tied to your due date for that cycle.
+Paying the statement balance in full by the due date is the standard method for minimizing purchase interest risk under typical terms.

 Current balance

 Current balance updates as transactions post and payments settle.
 It can be higher or lower than statement balance depending on where you are in the cycle.
+Current balance is useful for day-to-day awareness, but statement balance governs the standard monthly payment target.

 Available credit

 Available credit is your limit minus posted balance and pending impacts based on issuer processing rules.
 It helps with spend planning and utilization control.
+Available credit is not a payment requirement.
+It is an operating indicator.

 Why these numbers diverge